Fair Vertex Problems Parameterized by Cluster Vertex Deletion: Introduction

-In the special case of $\ell=1$, we say only {\sc $\mathsf{L}$-FairVE}.
+In the special case of $\ell=1$, we refer to $\ell$-Fair Vertex $\mathsf{L}$ Evaluation problems as {\sc $\mathsf{L}$-FairVE} problems.
 So far, we defined the fair vertex problems when provided with logic $\mathsf{L}$ and graph $G$, where the aim is to find a set $X\subseteq V(G)$ of the smallest fair cost that satisfies some formula of $\mathsf{L}$.
-To speak about particular problems, we often use a template where we say \emph{fair -something-} problem if the -something- problem can be described in some $\mathsf{L}$ and, therefore, its fair variant belongs to the {\sc $\mathsf{L}$-FairVE} problems.
-An important first such example is the Fair Vertex Cover problem, which can be described in \FO logic by a simple formula stating that for all vertices $x,y\not\in X$, we have $xy\not\in E(G)$.
-Note an important detail that we do not count the access to set $X$ representing the free variable as using a set variable.
-In fact, we can even express the above in the deletion variant and so, the Fair Vertex Cover belongs to the {\sc Fair Vertex \FO Deletion} problems.
+To speak about particular problems, we often use a template where we say \emph{fair $\mathcal{P}$ problem} if the problem $\mathcal{P}$ can be described in some logic $\mathsf{L}$ and, therefore, its fair variant belongs to the {\sc $\mathsf{L}$-FairVE} or even to the {\sc $\mathsf{L}$-FairVD} problems.
+An important example is the Fair Vertex Cover problem, whose deletion variant can be described in \FO logic by a simple formula stating that the graph is edgeless, i.e., for all vertices $x,y$ we have $xy\not\in E(G)$.
+Therefore, the Fair Vertex Cover problem belongs to the {\sc \FO-FairVD} problems.

-We can easily modify the fair vertex problem definitions to edge problems where we seek $F\subseteq E(G)$ subject to \emph{edge fair cost} function defined as $\fc{F}\df \max_{v \in \Vertices(\Graph)} \text{deg}_F(v)$, where $\text{deg}_F(v)$ measures the number of edges incident to vertex $v$ that are in $F$.
-The edge variant was the original studied variant in early works~\cite{LinSahni,KLS10Kam,Kolman09onfair} until the vertex variant was formally defined in 2017~\cite{MT20}.
-Edge variant is important for the context, but in the current paper we only explore the fair vertex problems and, therefore, we refrain from formal definitions.
-For more details on the topic see~\cite{KMT19}.
+We can easily modify the fair vertex problem definitions to fair edge problems where we seek $F\subseteq E(G)$ subject to the \emph{edge fair cost} function defined as $\fc{F}\df \max_{v \in \Vertices(\Graph)} \text{deg}_F(v)$, where $\text{deg}_F(v)$ measures the number of edges incident to a vertex $v$ that are in $F$.
+The edge variant was the originally studied variant in early works~\cite{Kolman09onfair,KLS10Kam,LinSahni} until the vertex variant was formally defined in 2017~\cite{MT20}. \sv{For more details on the edge variant see~\cite{KMT19}.} \lv{Edge variant is important for the context, but in the current paper we only explore the fair vertex problems and, therefore, we refrain from formal definitions.
+For more details on the topic see~\cite{KMT19}. }